 Based on the initial MNRT Concept Note (May 2015), the Programme working area is divided into clusters (some of them supported by NFBKP II during 2013-2016).
 The selection of clusters and districts is further guided by the forest area and stock of already declared VLFRs (i.e. realistic potential for forest-based income / value chains) and likelihood of achieving tangible results during the Programme lifetime.
 Preference has also been given to districts that have been supported by NFBKP II.
 The results expected to be achieved in the target districts and villages should be easily replicable to other forested districts.
-The programme will therefore, work in three regions in eight districts as follow:
+The geographical coverage has developed as follows: